zzw890827/aws-sap-questions/README.md

     - [ ] E. Write the records to an Amazon ElastiCache for Redis.
 Configure the Redis append-only file (AOF) persistence logs to write to Amazon S3.
 Recover from the log if the ElastiCache instance has failed.
 66. A Development team is deploying new APIs as serverless applications within a company.
 The team is currently using the AWS Management Console to provision Amazon API Gateway, AWS Lambda, and Amazon DynamoDB resources.
 A Solutions Architect has been tasked with automating the future deployments of these sewerless APIs.
 How can this be accomplished?
     - [ ] A. Use AWS CloudFormation with a Lambda-backed custom resource to provision API Gateway.
 Use the AWS::DynamoDB::Table and resources to create the Amazon DynamoDB table and Lambda functions.
 Write a script to automate the deployment of the CloudFormation template.
     - [ ] B. Use the AWS Serverless Application Model to define the resources.
-Upload a YAML template and application files to the wxxxcode-style repositoxy.
+Upload a YAML template and application files to the repositoxy.
 Use AWS CodePipeline to connect to the repository and to create an action to build using AWS CodeBuild.
 Use the AWS CloudFormation deployment provider in CodePipeline to deploy the solution.
     - [ ] C. Use AWS CloudFormation to define the serverless application.
 Implement versioning on the Lambda functions and create aliases to point to the versions.
 When deploying, configure weights to implement shifting traffic to the newest version, and gradually update the weights as traffic moves over.
-    - [ ] D. Commit the application wxxxcode-style to the AWS CodeCommit wxxxcode-style repository.
+    - [ ] D. Commit the application to the AWS CodeCommit repository.
 Use AWS CodePipeline and connect to the CodeCommit repository.
 Use AWS CodeBuild to build and deploy the Lambda functions using AWS CodeDeploy.
 Specify the deployment preference type in CodeDeploy to gradually shift traffic over to the new version.
 67. The company Security team queries that all data uploaded into an Amazon S3 bucket must be encrypted.
 The encryption keys must be highly available and the company must be able to control access on a per-user basis, with different users having access to different encwption keys.
 Which of the following architectures will meet these requirements?
 (Choose two.)
     - [ ] A. Use Amazon S3 server-side encryption with Amazon S3-managed keys.
 Allow Amazon S3 to generate an AWS/S3 master key, and use IAM to control access to the data keys that are generated.
     - [ ] B. Use Amazon S3 server-side encryption with AWS KMS-managed keys, create multiple customer master keys, and use key policies to control access to them.